alditus/medical_assistant_bot_assignment/README.md

    - I ran the fine-tuning process for just 2-3 epochs due to time constrains and also I was coming back and forth to solve some issues.
 4. **Evaluation**:
    - Evaluated using the SQuAD metric, a standard for extractive QA tasks.
-   - Results: The model achieved ~70% F1 score and ~40% exact match, providing a solid baseline for further improvements.
+   - Results: The model achieved ~70% F1 score and ~40% exact match, providing an initial baseline for further improvements.
 5. **Limitations**:
    - **Runtime Dependency**: This approach requires a context at runtime, which could either be retrieved from a database or provided by the user.